aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-drawing-conversion/convert-cad-layout-to-raster-image/_index.md

 ## Introduction

-Converting DWG to PNG (or other raster image formats) is a common requirement when you need to share CAD drawings with teammates who don’t have a CAD viewer, embed designs in documentation, or generate thumbnails for web galleries.
-Aspose.CAD for Java makes this conversion straightforward, whether you’re working with a full‑drawing file or just a specific layout.
-In this tutorial we’ll walk through the exact steps to **convert a CAD layout to a raster image**—the same technique you can apply to produce PNG, JPEG, TIFF, or PDF outputs.
+Converting DWG to PNG (or other raster image formats) is a common requirement when you need to share CAD drawings with teammates who don’t have a CAD viewer, embed designs in documentation, or generate thumbnails for web galleries. **In this guide you’ll learn how to convert dwg to png quickly and reliably**, whether you’re working with a full‑drawing file or just a specific layout.
+You may also need to **convert CAD to raster** for web previews, reporting tools, or mobile apps.
+Aspose.CAD for Java makes this conversion straightforward and gives you full control over resolution, layout selection, and output format.

 ## Quick Answers
 - **What library handles DWG to PNG?** Aspose.CAD for Java